 Population demographics in 1980 – notice a difference?

-The media population age until very recently was typically about 28-30.
-Today is nearly 40.
+The median population age until very recently was about 28-30.
+Today it is nearly 40.
 Almost the same as the median home buyer age.

 U.S. Census population pyramid 1980